On the Fairness of Time-Critical Influence Maximization in Social Networks: Evaluation on Synthetic Datasets

 On the other hand, our proposed solution to \fairtcimbudget problem results in lower disparity between the groups, ensuring similar fraction of influenced nodes.
-We can further see that $\sqrt{z}$ performs worse than $\log(z)$ in removing the disparity, however incurring lower loss in total influence, which is expected as it has lower curvature than $\log(z)$.
+We can further see that $\sqrt{z}$, with lower curvature, performs worse than $\log(z)$ in removing the disparity, however incurring lower loss in total influence, as guaranteed by our theoretical results in Theorem~\ref{theorem:fair_budget}.
 One could consider higher powers of the root to increase the curvature or increase the weights $\lambda$ in problem~\ref{eq:surrogate_fair_budget_problem} for the under-represented group.
-The \textit{key point} to notice is that the reduction in the total influence is only marginal as guaranteed by Theorem~\ref{theorem:fair_budget}.
-In the subsequent figures, we only show the results of $\Hcal(z):= \log(z)$ for the solution to problem~\ref{eq:surrogate_fair_budget_problem}. \xhdr{Effect of seed budget} Figure~\ref{fig:synth_budget_cost} shows the effect of different seed budgets on the number of influenced nodes (from different groups).
+The \textit{key points} are: i) $\Hcal(z)$ with higher curvature results in lower disparity of influence at the expense of lower total influence. ii) \fairtcimbudget problem results in lower disparity and ii) the reduction in the total influence is only marginal as guaranteed by Theorem~\ref{theorem:fair_budget}.
+In the subsequent figures, we only show the results of $\Hcal(z):= \log(z)$ for the solution to problem~\ref{eq:surrogate_fair_budget_problem}. \\\xhdr{[Q2, Q5, Q6] Effect of seed budget} Figure~\ref{fig:synth_budget_cost} shows the effect of different seed budgets on the number of influenced nodes (from different groups).
 Dotted and dash-dotted lines correspond to groups $\Vcal_2$ and $\Vcal_1$ respectively, while solid lines represent the total influence.
-We can see that problem~\ref{eq:surrogate_fair_budget_problem}, with a small reduction in total influence, reduces a lot of disparity between the groups.
-We also observe that higher budget could lead to more disparity in an imbalanced graph.

-\xhdr{Effect of deadline} Figure~\ref{fig:synth_budget_deadline} compares disparity as we vary the value of the deadline $\tau$, in problems~\ref{eq:budget_problem} and \ref{eq:surrogate_fair_budget_problem}.
-Disparity is computed as the absolute difference between the fraction of individuals influenced in each group, given by Eq.~\ref{eq:measure_fair}.
-The figure shows that the disparity depends on the value of $\tau$ and, in this case, our method is more effective for lower values of $\tau$.

-\xhdr{Effect of activation probabilities} Figure~\ref{fig:synth_budget_activation} shows the disparity in influence for different activation probabilities $p_e\in\{0.01,0.05,0.1,$ $0.2, 0.3,0.5,0.7,1.0\}$.
-The results show that lower values of $\tau$ and lower activation probabilities could result in larger disparity and our method consistently performs better.
+The figure demonstrates that: (i) Disparity in the utility between both the groups increases with the increase in allowed seed budget.
+A reason for these differences could be the imbalances in groups sizes and average degrees, between both the groups--- $\Vcal_1$ and $\Vcal_2$ comprise $70\%$ and $30\%$ of the nodes respectively.
+If a very big seed budget is allowed the disparity in influence might also reduce, however in many applications, due to limited resources, it is not practical to have a big budget; (ii) \fairtcimbudget problem results in a lower disparate utility between the two groups compared to \tcimbudget problem; (iii) this reduction in disparity is achieved at a very low cost to the total influence, as guaranteed by Theorem~\ref{theorem:fair_budget}.